Jean-Pierre Escalettes

-Jean Pierre Edmond Escalettes (born 29 May 1935), known as Jean-Pierre Escalettes, is the former president of the French Football Federation having served in the role from 12 February 2005 to 2 July 2010.
+Jean Pierre Edmond Escalettes (29 May 1935 – 14 April 2026), known as Jean-Pierre Escalettes, was a French footballer and administrator who was the president of the French Football Federation having served in the role from 12 February 2005 to 2 July 2010.
 He was awarded the presidency after winning the ball with 92.56% of the vote.
 On 28 June 2010, Escalettes announced his resignation from his position effective 2 July.